-A one term U.S. Representative from Pennsylvania, Wooda Nicholas Carr had earlier distinguished himself as a newspaper editor and attorney in the Fayette County, Pennsylvania area.
+A one-term U.S. Representative from Pennsylvania, Wooda Nicholas Carr had earlier distinguished himself as a newspaper editor and attorney in the Fayette County, Pennsylvania vicinity.
 Carr was born in Allegheny City, Pennsylvania on February 6, 1871, the son of John and Amanda Cook Carr.
 As a child he attended schools local to the Fayette and Uniontown, PA areas and later studied at the Jefferson College, graduating from there in 1891.
 Soon after leaving college he removed to nearby Uniontown where he began a stint as a newspaper editor for the Uniontown Standard and later, the Democrat.

-In the same year as his congressional loss Wood Carr served as a member of the Pennsylvania State Democratic Convention, and two years later was elected as Chairman of the Fayette County Central Committee.
-In 1911 Carr became the Democratic candidate for Fayette County District Attorney but failed to overcome that county's Republican majority base.
+Wooda N. Carr began treading the political waters at the turn of the 19th century, announcing his candidacy for the U.S. House of Representatives from Pennsylvania's 24th district in 1900.
+On election day that year, Carr came up short in the vote count, losing by over 12,000 votes to three-term Republican incumbent Ernest Francis Acheson (1855-1917).
+In the same year as his congressional loss Wooda Carr served as a member of the Pennsylvania State Democratic Convention, and two years later was elected as Chairman of the Fayette County Central Committee.
+In 1911 Carr garnered the Democratic nomination for Fayette County District Attorney but failed to overcome that county's Republican majority base.

 Wood N. Carr, from the Holt, Minnesota Northern Light, 1911.

-Carr as he looked during his term in congress, ca. 1914.
+Carr as he looked during his term in Congress, ca. 1914.